Tatarax residents petition county to return vacant lot for neighborhood park

 The local homeowners association hopes to reclaim land transferred in 1994 to build a play area for growing families.

-MANHATTAN, Kan. — Growing numbers of young families in the Tatarax neighborhood are pushing their local homeowners association to reclaim a long-vacant lot from Riley County to build a new park.
+MANHATTAN, Kan. — The Tatarax Homeowners Association board is working to reclaim a long-vacant lot from Riley County, which would be purchased by private individuals to build a new neighborhood park.

 "We would like to utilize it as a park and play area because we are acquiring a lot more families within the HOA who have children," the association's treasurer said.
 She noted that a dedicated neighborhood space would allow children to play locally rather than requiring parents to drive across town to other parks.